What if you got separated from your family during an SHTF?

-It’s possible to do Long Range Communications using Budget Ham Radios and Satellites!
+In an SHTF event, it’s possible to do Long Range Communications using Budget Ham Radios and Satellites!

-I was tinkering with my Baofeng radio today while doing some research on communications, when I made a discovery. you can do Long Range Communications using handheld Ham Radios and Satellites!
+I was tinkering with my Baofeng radio today while doing some research on communications when I made a discovery.
+You can do Long Range Communications using Handheld Ham Radios and Satellites!

 As long as there are satellites orbiting the earth, you can communicate hundreds of miles using a handheld radio (HT).
 This really expands the abilities of the Baofeng handhelds.

 The success of commercial FM repeaters from the past urged the creation of the handheld Ham Radios.
 The people are demanding low-cost and convenient mobile phones.
 This innovation became a hit and was satisfied by the domestic and even foreign manufacturers.

 This handheld radio is also called popularly as walkie talkies.
 It operates on UHF, VHF, and some HF frequencies.

 In the 1900s, the amateur stations were measured by yards, then grew into blocks.
 However, the lack of power and electricity hinders the growth of the range of these stations.
 And as years went by, the electricity has improved, as well as technology.
 Which means that the higher the power supply, the farther the miles you could reach.

 As this popular hobby from the past that garnered popularity, interest, and importance in our everyday lives, Congress passed the Radio Act of 1912 for regulation purposes.
 This act requires amateurs to pass the licensure exam and processes for them to operate Ham Bands.

 Amateurs are only given a cap of 200 meters restriction to the single wavelength.
 In 1914, the American Radio Relay League found out that if stations are well-built and organized, the range of communication can travel a longer distance.